Water Utilities Engineering / Candy Staring, P.E.

 September 6, 2017: Evaluation of the filters added to Black and Veatch's scope in order to optimize filtration and improve overall functionality.

 March 12, 2018: After evaluation most of the process and chemical feed systems at the WTP, a priority has been assigned to each individual component.
 The Project Team will prepare a Facilities Plan to develop a conceptual and phasing plan for the work to include lime softening.
+The lime feed system improvements will be on hold until the Facilities Plan is complete.

 1.9.17 I SUA-17-01 I Professional Services Agreement